Lars-m/gatsby-fullstackjs-spring2019/src/pages/period2/day2.md

 ---
 title: "Express continued"
-period: "Period-2"
+period: "Flow-2"
 date: "12-03-2019"
 pageintro: |
-   Express Continued
+   Express Continued.

-   debug and logging
+   debug and logging.

-   REST with node/Express
+   REST with node/Express.
 ---

 ### Before this lesson you should: